freeradical13/freeradical13.github.io/index.md

 Plants recognize [Pathogen-Associated Molecular Patterns][] (PAMPs) which lead to a chain of defensive events such as the production of phytoalexins.

 [Effector-Triggered Immunity][] deals with pathogens that avoid detection by PAMPs (through the use of effectors that block PAMP perception) by defensive genes that are stimulated by the effectors.
-Effector-trigger immunity initiates the hypersensitive response which leads to localized cell death near the infection site.
+Effector-triggered immunity initiates the hypersensitive response which leads to localized cell death near the infection site.
 Systemic Acquired Resistance occurs as a plant-wide expression of defensive genes through signaling molecules such as Salicylic Acid.

 #### Cell Communication